-Jean-François Furnémont has been the Deputy DG (2003-2014) and the DG (2003-1014) of the media regulatory authority (CSA) of the French speaking Community in Belgium.
-He has also been involved in the Board of the European Platform of Regulatory Authorities (EPRA) as vice-Chairman (2008-2011) and as Chairman (2011-2014).
+He held the position of Director General (2003-1014) of the audiovisual media regulatory authority (CSA) of the French speaking Community in Belgium.
+He has also been actively involved in the Board of the European Platform of Regulatory Authorities (EPRA) as vice-Chairman (2008-2011) and as Chairman (2011-2014).

-Marc Janssen has a PhD in political science from the University of California, Los Angeles – UCLA, a BA at the Université Libre de Bruxelles in Journalism & Communication, and a MA in political science from the Maxwell School of Citizenship & Public Affairs at Syracuse University, New York.
+Marc has a PhD in political science from the University of California, Los Angeles – UCLA, a BA at the Université Libre de Bruxelles in Journalism & Communication, and a MA in political science from the Maxwell School of Citizenship & Public Affairs at Syracuse University, New York.
 He has been a Teaching Fellow at UCLA, at the Center for American Politics and Public Policy in Washington, DC and at the University of Kent – Brussels School of International Studies.

 The 1930s saw the emergence of new forms of governance, with the creation of several independent agencies what we call now regulatory authorities: the Federal Communication Commission (FCC, for broadcasting policy) in 1934, the Securities and Exchange Commission (SEC, for securities, stocks and options exchange) the same year, the National Labor Relations Board (NLRB, for labor policy and agreements between unions and corporations) in 1935, the latter being created by the Wagner Act.

-This fundamental shift in public administration later progressively became an important source of inspiration in Europe.
+This fundamental shift in public administration progressively became an important source of inspiration in Europe.
 The United Kingdom was the first in the fifties and sixties to start establishing hundreds of so-called « quangos » (quasi-autonomous non-governmental organizations); Western Europe followed in the seventies and eighties, as well as Central and Eastern Europe, Africa and Asia.

-Network industries (transport, energy, telecommunications…) and sectors dealing with the protection of fundamental rights (media freedom, freedom of speech, privacy, fight against discriminations, transparency of public administration…) are now regulated by such agencies which cumulate normative, administrative and jurisdictional functions, yet function outside and independently of the legislative, executive or judiciary branches.
+Network industries (transport, energy, telecommunications…) and sectors dealing with the protection of fundamental rights (media freedom, privacy, fight against discriminations, transparency of public administration…) are now regulated by such agencies which cumulate normative, administrative and jurisdictional functions, yet function outside and independently of the legislative, executive or judiciary branches.

-Wagner and Hatfield worked to address regulatory challenges which are still very much relevant today: impartiality of arbitration, efficiency and pragmatism of rules and legislations, innovation in public governance, quality of working relationship between regulators and private actors…
+Wagner and Hatfield worked to address regulatory challenges which are still very much relevant today: efficiency and pragmatism of rules and legislations, innovation in public governance, impartiality of arbitration, quality of working relationship between regulators and private actors…